claceio/docs/content/about.md

 The goal of this project is to make it easy for individuals and teams to develop and manage lightweight full stack applications in a secure manner.
 Fully configurable and secure internal web applications with minimal code is the goal.
 Easy integrations to enable SSO/SAML based authentication and authorization controls, audit logs and integration with secrets manager for managing credentials are goals.

 A single developer should be able to manage the full application lifecycle, frontend and backend development, test automation and production deployment.
 Deployments should support a gitops like approach, with automatic preview environment to verify changes before making them live.
+It should be easy, for the original developer or a new developer, to make application code changes - after six months or after six years.

 Clace aims to give a dynamic development environment for applications with automatic reload of code changes, while providing a performant and scalable platform which is operationally simple to manage.

 ### Terminology

 - **Internal applications**: Web applications built or downloaded for use by an individual or teams.
 For users, this could be apps to manage their machine, like monitor disk usage across folders.
-For teams, apps could automate common operations like setting resource limits, provisioning accounts etc.
+For teams, apps could automate common operations like managing resource limits, provisioning accounts etc.
 - **Sandboxing**: Sandboxing is a security mechanism to ensure that an application stays within the rules set by the admin.
 If an application is configured to perform GET requests, trying to do a POST request from the application will fail until the admin authorizes the application to perform POST requests.
+Sandboxing is different from containers/jails.
+Those allow you to control at the network layer.
+Sandboxing allow more fine grained controls at the application API layer.
+Sandboxing allows usecases like allow GET but not POST, allow access to one database table but not to others etc.

 ### What's with the name